Long Term Care

 Care Home Fees

-A frequent question is why should the elderly have to sell their homes to pay for care?
-With many people wondering whether it is possible to avoid care home fees?
-The article below covers issues around care home fees.
+Many people question why the elderly should have to sell their homes to pay for care and wonder whether it is possible to avoid care home fees altogether.

 Proposed Changes in 2016